shimaore/black-metal/agent-state-machine.coffee.md

 - mode A: agent hangs up the call to the queuer.
 - mode B: agent logs out (TUI or GUI) and there are no remaining groups they belong to.

-### Event: start-of-call
+### Event: bridge

-The `start_of_call` event is triggered when a call outside of the queuer is presented or sent by the agent, making it unavailable to take new calls, without logging them out of the queuer.
+The `bridge` event is triggered when a call is connected to the agent.

 ### Event: end-of-calls